 Newton “Newt” Scamander is a famous magizoologist and author of Fantastic Beasts and Where To Find Them (PS5) as well as a number of other books.

 Now retired, Scamander lives in Dorset with his wife Porpentina (FB).
 He received the Order of Merlin, second class in 1979, and is also featured on a Chocolate Frog card.

 Scamander attended Hogwarts from 1908 to 1915, where he was a member of Hufflepuff house.
-After completing his final year, he began his career in the Department for the Regulation and Control of Magical Creatures, working in the Office of House Elf Relocation from 1916-1918.
+He was expelled -- or nearly expelled -- from Hogwarts for the endangerment of human life by a beast.
+Albus Dumbledore strongly argued against his expulsion (WFT).
+He began his career in the Department for the Regulation and Control of Magical Creatures, working in the Office of House Elf Relocation from 1915-1917 (FB).

-In 1918, he moved to the Beast Division, where he worked until his retirement.
-During his time in the department, he made a number of notable achievements, including creating the werewolf register in 1947 and writing the Ban on Experimental Breeding in 1965.
+In 1917, he moved to the Beast Division, where he worked until his retirement.
+During his time in the department, he made a number of notable achievements, including creating the Werewolf Register in 1947 and writing the Ban on Experimental Breeding in 1965.
 He has also worked with the Dragon Research and Restraint Bureau.